 Wimbledon is still played on grass courts, one of many long-standing traditions of this historic tournament.
 Appearances by the Royal Family (and other celebrities), fresh strawberries and cream, and the famous all-white dress code are other traditions that have become associated with the tournament.

 One of the four major tennis tournaments (also known as grand slams), Wimbledon takes place over two weeks in early summer.
 It attracts a long list of the best tennis players in the world and has hosted some of the sport’s most iconic matches on the All England Club’s famous Centre Court.

 US Open – National Tennis Center, New York (Grand Slam Event)

-Usually the last Grand Slam of the season, the US Open is also the most famous professional US tennis tournament.
+The last Grand Slam of the season, the US Open is also the most famous professional US tennis tournament.
 The US Open was first played in 1881 as the US National Championship.
 What makes it one of the best tennis tournaments to attend?
 Well for starters, it offers a different and unique atmosphere than the other majors.
 It’s lively, fun, and exuberant, just like its host city, New York.

 This top tennis tournament takes place at the US National Tennis Center in Flushing Meadows, NY, though many fans will stay in Manhattan and take advantage of the city’s incredible dining, shopping, and entertainment when they’re not checking out the tennis.
 Just like Wimbledon, you’ll find no shortage of celebrity presence at the US Open.

 The US Open plays out each year in late August/early September and we think it’s the perfect way to wrap up the summer.
-We’re not the only ones that think so.
-In 2021, the tournament attracted a total of 631,134 tennis fans, who experienced the event in person.

 Australian Open – Melbourne Park, Melbourne (Grand Slam Event)